amadeus4dev/developer-guides/docs/get-started/first-api-call.md

 ### Creating the Request

 Before making your first API call, you need to get your **access token**.
-For security purposes we implemented the `oauth2` process that will give you your access token based on your `API Key` and `API Secret.` In order to retrieve the **token,** the we need to send a `POST` request to the following endpoint `/v1/security/oauth2/token,`with the correct `Content-Type` header and body:
+For security purposes, we implemented the `oauth2` process that will give you your access token based on your `API Key` and `API Secret.` To retrieve the **token,** we need to send a `POST` request to the following endpoint `/v1/security/oauth2/token,`with the correct `Content-Type` header and body:

 ```bash
 curl "https://test.api.amadeus.com/v1/security/oauth2/token" \